 If you look out the window of the Harper Memorial Library at the University of Chicago, you will see the long, narrow stretch of lawn called The Midway Plaisance.
 In 1893 this was the site of the famous midway at the Chicago World’s Fair, called “The White City”, due to the novel prevalence of electric lights at the time.

 In addition to displaying such unique attractions as the elevator and the Ferris wheel, the White City was a hunting ground for a charming, affable pharmacist known as H.H.
 Holmes, popularized in recent years as the “Devil in the White City”.

 Holmes bought a drugstore at the corner of S. Wallace and W. 63rd Street in the Englewood neighborhood of Chicago, two miles from the fair.
-He killed the woman he bought it from, and then purchased a lot across from the drugstore and built a three-story, block-long hotel which he designed into a labyrinth of inescapable rooms and blind corridors in which to trap and torture his victims.
+He killed the woman he bought it from, and then purchased a lot across from the drugstore and built a three-story, block-long hotel.
+Beneath his hotel he designed a labyrinth of inescapable rooms and blind corridors in which to trap and torture his victims.

 By the time Holmes was finished he had murdered at least 27 people, most of them women, although, according to authorities, he was likely responsible for many more, perhaps as many as 200.

 Holmes was hanged in 1896 and, like John Wayne Gacy remained calm and amiable right up to the last, another model citizen, tragically misunderstood.